ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/render-architecture/Render Thread Code Flow .md

 Gamethread

 1. Initializes RHI

-2. Overrides CreateRenderState_Concurrent so that it can create renderstate
+1. Overrides CreateRenderState_Concurrent so that it can create renderstate

    - SkeletalMeshObject manages sending skinned mesh bone xforms, vertex anim state, etc to the render thread

-3. TickComponent() updates animations, calls MarkRenderDynamicDataDirty()
+1. TickComponent() updates animations, calls MarkRenderDynamicDataDirty()

-4. MarkRenderDynamicDataDirty() flags this component to be updated at the end of the frame on a thread (can override RequiresGameThreadEndOfFrameUpdates() to specify game thread)
+1. MarkRenderDynamicDataDirty() flags this component to be updated at the end of the frame on a thread (can override RequiresGameThreadEndOfFrameUpdates() to specify game thread)

-5. At the end of the frame, a task job processor calls DoDeferredRenderUpdates_Concurrent() on each actor that needs updates
+1. At the end of the frame, a task job processor calls DoDeferredRenderUpdates_Concurrent() on each actor that needs updates

-6. DoDeferredRenderUpdates_Concurrent -&gt;
+1. DoDeferredRenderUpdates_Concurrent ->

-    - (Renderstate_Dirty)=&gt;RecreateRenderState_Concurrent
+   - (Renderstate_Dirty)=>RecreateRenderState_Concurrent

-    - (bRenderTransformDirty) =&gt; SendRenderTransform_Concurrent
+   - (bRenderTransformDirty) => SendRenderTransform_Concurrent

-    - (bRenderDynamicDataDirty) =&gt; SendRenderDynamicData_Concurrent
+   - (bRenderDynamicDataDirty) => SendRenderDynamicData_Concurrent

-7. SkinnedMeshComponent::SendRenderDynamicData_Concurrent() then is responsible for sending updated render data to the render thread (through Enqueue_Unique_Render_Command)
+1. SkinnedMeshComponent::SendRenderDynamicData_Concurrent() then is responsible for sending updated render data to the render thread (through Enqueue_Unique_Render_Command)

 - Uses SkeletalMeshObject as the helper class to manage that